rthomasv3/GaldrPOC/README.md

 ## POC

 The POC is a simple app using Vue with just one component.
-The setup is pretty straight forward, just make a Vue app like you normally would and then setup Galdur with services and commands.
+The setup is pretty straight forward, just make a Vue app like you normally would and then setup Galdr with services and commands.

 ```cs
 internal class Program